Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     check") added some shared const variables to be used instead of a local copy in each source file.

-    Consider replacing the sysctl range checking value with the shared one in include/linux/sysctl.h.
+    Consider replacing the woke sysctl range checking value with the woke shared one in include/linux/sysctl.h.
 The following conversion scheme may be used::